byjg/docker-easy-haproxy/docs/container-labels.md

 The `definition` is a string that will group all configurations togethers.
 Different `definition` will create different configurations.

-The container can have more than one defintion.
+The container can have more than one definition.

 ## Configuations